 \section{Conclusion}

-We propose a modification to the conventional MWPM decoding of surface codes to deal with the noises in depolarizing channels where the bit-flip errors and the phase-flip errors are correlated.
-Our method is mainly based on repeatedly using the MWPM on one lattice to reweight the other lattice to get a correction pattern with possibly less total weight.
-In this paper, we prove that the total weight will never increase when we repeat this reweighting process.
-And we present the simulation results of both the surface codes with mixed boundaries and the surface codes with a hole to show the improvement of the decoding performance.
+We propose a modification to the conventional MWPM decoding of the surface codes to deal with the noise in depolarizing channels where the bit-flip errors and the phase-flip errors are correlated.
+Our method is mainly based on repeatedly using an MWPM on one lattice to reweight the other lattice to get a correction pattern with possibly less total weight.
+In this paper, we prove that the total weight will never increase when we repeat this reweighting process, and we present the simulation results of both the surface codes with mixed boundaries and the surface codes with a hole to show the improvement of the decoding performances.